grafana/k6-learn/Modules/II-k6-Foundations/07-Setting-test-criteria-with-thresholds.md

 },
 ```

-The extra parameter `abortOnFail: true` instructs k6 to stop the test (without a [graceful stop](https://k6.io/docs/misc/glossary/#graceful-stop)) as soon as the threshold is not met.
+The extra parameter `abortOnFail: true` instructs k6 to stop the test (without a [graceful stop](https://k6.io/docs/misc/glossary/#graceful-stop)) as soon as the threshold is crossed.
 In this case, that happens when the error rate goes over 5%. k6 will display the end-of-test summary report with an error that looks like this:

 ```plain
 ERRO[0012] some thresholds have failed